aclysma/profiling/README.md

  * profile-with-puffin: Enable the `puffin` crate
  * profile-with-optick: Enable the `optick` crate
+ * profile-with-superluminal: Enable the `superluminal-perf` crate
  * profile-with-tracing: Enable the `tracing` crate.
 (The profiler crate `tracy` consumes data through this abstraction)

 ## Examples

  * simple: Shows a bare minimum requirents to do some simple instrumented profiling.
-Once it's running, you can connect to the process using optick or tracy
+Once it's running, you can connect to the process using optick/tracy/superluminal.
+Some of these are windows only!

 ```
-run --package profiling --example simple --features="profile-with-optick,profile-with-tracy,profile-with-puffin"
+run --package profiling --example simple --features="profile-with-optick,profile-with-tracy,profile-with-puffin,profile-with-superluminal"
 ```

  * puffin: Launches a basic app with imgui integration showing the puffin UI.
+This one should run everywhere that supports imgui.

 ```
 cargo run --package profiling --example puffin --features="profile-with-puffin"